Disney XD (United Kingdom and Ireland): Full rebranding

 On 1 January 2005, Fox Kids was fully relaunched as Jetix.
 Cinema advertising campaign produced in-house was instigated to help promote the rebrand, Jetix marketing director Allan Stenhouse said: "Cinema is a fast-paced, action-packed environment where both the quality of visual and audio communication enables us to excite children about Jetix."
 Shortly after the rebranding, a new early-evening block was introduced named "Jetix Max".
 The Jetix Max slot included such shows as W.I.T.C.H., Totally Spies, Martin Mystery, Funky Cops, Power Rangers, PXG, and Black Hole High.
-Jetix Max was discontinued in 1 June 2006, although it remained on other Jetix channels around Europe.
+Jetix Max was discontinued on 1 June 2006, although it remained on other Jetix channels around Europe.

 On 26 September 2007, Jetix signed a deal with Sky and Virgin to allow its content to be used on their video on demand services.
 Jetix and Nordic managing director Boel Ferguson said, "We are excited about securing these deals and continue to pursue distribution opportunities to make Jetix programming even more accessible to consumers".
 Further enhancement occurred on 20 November 2007, when its online website started to include video clips of its programmes.